 In June 2021, Fotex established a new group company Arany Juhár Időstthon Kft.
-The purpose of the company is to run a retirement home for third party customers using an investment property currently owned by the group.
-The entity is expected to be consolidated in the group from 2022 when the business is operational.
-In the meantime, transactions involving the entity are disclosed as related party transactions in note 24.
+The purpose of the company is to run a retirement home for third party customers using a property owned by the group.
+The entity has been consolidated with effect from January 1, 2022.